tactcomplabs/circustent/README.md

 * CMake Build Flags: -DENABLE_OMP_TARGET=ON
 * Implementation Language: C++ & C
 * Users may define a particular $OMP_DEFAULT_DEVICE, otherwise the default is utilized
-* Maps provided PEs argument to team-level parallelism, iterations for a given team are manually subdivided across threads within each team
+* Maps the provided PEs argument to OpenMP teams wherein the number of iterations specified are executed by each team.
+Iterations for a given team are workshared using thread and vector level parallelism based on the behavior of the user's OpenMP implementation and compiler.
+* In order to preserve the intended memory access pattern, the PTRCHASE kernels utilize only teams level parallelism.
 * Utilizes unsigned 64-bit integers for the ARRAY and IDX values

 | Benchmark | Supported? |